ifprado/pdsnd_github/README.md

 ### Posting "Explore US Bikeshare Data" to my GitHub

 ### Description
 This project was exploring data provided by Motivate to display bike usage patterns.
+I used the NumPY and Pandas python libraries in this project.
+My bikeshare .py file ingested a csv file that the user provided.
+Then filtered out the data based on month and day.
+Then statistical information regarding the dataset was presented to the user.
+Missing columns were also handled within the python code.
+The user was prompted whether or not to continue through the project.

 ### Files used
 * bikeshare.py